 As if you needed one more reason NOT to apply for it, you will NOT get any kind of signup bonus.
 Let’s see, that means the Ford card is a failure for 3 of the most important things…

 Rewards program?
-Fail.
+Nope.

 Low interest rate?
-Fail.
+Nada.

 Signup promotion?
-Fail.
+Zippo.

 There are plenty of Visa/MasterCards that will give you a 0% intro APR and a signup bonus.
 Go with one of them instead of the blue oval.
+If you’re interested in amassing rewards for a new car of another brand then you might consider the Capital One BuyPower MasterCard.
+It can allow you to apply rewards (5% on the first $5,000 in spend and 2% on all other spending) toward the purchase or lease of any new GM vehicle.